vsrinivasan-uno/n8n-setup-scripts/SECURITY.md

 **Remember**: Security is a shared responsibility.
 While we work hard to make our scripts secure, users should always practice good security hygiene and follow their organization's security policies.

-For questions about this security policy, please contact us at security@yourproject.com.
+For questions about this security policy, please contact us at vsrinivasan-uno@users.noreply.github.com or open a GitHub discussion.